Mayar-Ayman/HTML-To-Arduino/README.md

 <head>
 ```

-Specify the character encoding for the HTML document
+ Now specify the character encoding for the HTML document
 `<meta charset="utf-8">`